JinkoSiz/JinkoSiz/README.md

 ## I'm a student of ITMO

 - ⚡ I am currently a 3rd grade student
-- 🌱 I’m currently learning Python and ML
+- 🌱 I’m currently learning Python, Django and ML

 ### Languages and Tools: